 The rural communities of this ultra-peripheral region do not have access to medical care, even the most basic.
 Indeed, the distance separating the villages from the nearest health center is very large.
 The roads are difficult, they are mainly dirt or pebble roads on which only an all-terrain vehicle can access.

-In addition, these health/medical centers are only open very occasionally; like one day for children and one day for adults, and this only per week (when they open).
+In addition, these health/medical centers are only open very occasionally; like one day for children and one day for adults, and this is only per week (when they open).
 These centers are not equipped with medical equipment, no drugs, and medical personnel are often absent.
 These same health centers, for the most part, do not have access to water either.

 Health care is also expensive and people in these rural communities cannot afford anything.
 As a result, sick people do not go to a doctor and often the consequences are disastrous in terms of infant mortality.